 During the Early Childhood years, the primary developmental tasks children face are building trust, gaining autonomy and self-control, and developing competence and initiative.
 The Shlenker program supports these developmental milestones by providing opportunities for children to develop their own interests and pursue activities they select on their own.
 Children are encouraged to make decisions for themselves and therefore experience a sense of control over their lives.
 The teachers listen to the children, seek out their ideas, and allow them to express themselves.
 At the same time, we set clear, age-appropriate expectations for behavior in an effort to engender success and minimize frustration.
 Children are encouraged to learn from their mistakes, to explore, and to take calculated risks within a safe, nurturing environment.

-Because the Early Childhood program is an integral part of The Shlenker School’s ten-year program, Shlenker students benefit from an educational program that is based upon consistent and enduring priorities and values promoting a lifelong love of learning.
+Because the Early Childhood program is an integral part of The Shlenker School’s eleven-year program, Shlenker students benefit from an educational program that is based upon consistent and enduring priorities and values promoting a lifelong love of learning.

 Our Young Toddler (beginning at 15 months) and Older Toddler (beginning at 2 years old) programs focus on the development of trust, establishing autonomy and self-control, separating from parents, building on existing language skills, and learning to be with peers.
 Activities focus on sensory experiences, hands-on learning, early literacy, constructive play, music and movement, communication with peers, and handling feelings in acceptable, socially appropriate ways.